wanghaisheng/responsive-landing-page-starter/content/blog/en/translate-sms-messages-with-ibm-watson-dr.md

 ---
 title: Translate SMS Messages With IBM Watson and Vonage
-description: In my previous posts, I showed how you can translate text messages with the Google Translation API and AWS Translate.
-Overview In this post, I show you how to create an inbound Vonage SMS webhook and translate the message into English using the IBM Watson Language Translator.
-In order to get started, you will need […]
+description: Learn how to create an inbound Vonage SMS webhook and translate the message into English using the IBM Watson Language Translator
 thumbnail: /content/blog/translate-sms-messages-with-ibm-watson-dr/Blog_Translate-SMS-Messages_1200x600.png
 author: kellyjandrews
 published: true